rahul20221111-ship-it/RF_NA_Emulation/README.md

 - CSV export of measurement data

-## Research Paper
+## Research Publication

-Full paper available on Zenodo:
+The complete research manuscript is publicly available on Zenodo:

 https://zenodo.org/records/17100248

+## Citation

+If this work contributes to your research or academic work, please consider citing the repository and associated manuscript appropriately.

 ## Author

-Rahul Das
-IISER Tirupati
+**Rahul Das**
+Indian Institute of Science Education and Research (IISER) Tirupati